 All around the world at the current time, staying home has become the new going out.
 Although the situation is not ideal, it is necessary.
 For many people, this means spending extended time at home with family.
 Parents all over the country are now educating and entertaining their children and thinking of some ingenious ways to do this.
-Getting your little ones involved in a staycation picnic is a great way of spending quality time with them.
-They will enjoy preparing the food with you, setting up the picnic and eating all of the tasty treats you have planned.
-Apples are a great ingredient to use as they are fresh, healthy and delicious.
+Since so many of us are at home together, family activities are happening more than ever.
+Getting your little ones involved in a staycation picnic lunch is a great way of spending quality time with them.
+They will enjoy preparing the food with you, setting up the picnic, and eating all of the tasty treats you have planned.
+Apples are a great ingredient to use as they are fresh, healthy, and delicious.

 Simple Apple Tarte Tatin